 The Canadian military community is unique in Canada.
-By its nature it is an institution, a system and a distinct culture that is separate from all others by virtue of its values, history, norms, behaviours, language, operational experiences, social hierarchy, social expectations and lifestyle; characterized by mobility, separation and risk.
-Yet, it is inclusive of persons from diverse ethnicity, spirituality, gender, age, and sexual orientation; thus, the military is a microcosm of the Canadian mosaic.
+By its nature it is an institution, a system and a distinct culture that is separate from all others by virtue of its values, history, norms, behaviours, language, social hierarchy, and social expectations.
+Yet, it is inclusive of persons from diverse ethnicity, spirituality, gender, age, and sexual orientation; thus, the military is a microcosm reflective of the Canadian mosaic.
 This community consists of those who are serving and have served in both the Regular Force and the various components of the Reserve Force, civilian employees of the Department of National Defence and their respective families.
 It is estimated that the size of this community in Canada, exceeds one million.

 Though Canadian churches surround military installations, and many of those churches are concerned for the souls and spiritual development of members of the military community, there is a general lack of understanding of the people and an unfocused effort to reach and support them individually and as a subculture.
 The Canadian military employs a chaplaincy that has the mission of providing religious and spiritual support, as well as advice and care to serving military members and their families regardless of faith tradition, yet they are restrained from overtly sharing the gospel and making disciples of Jesus Christ.
 In addition, there is no coordinated focused effort conducted by any organization to bring the gospel to the Canadian military community other than the Military Christian Fellowship (MCF).